 - Moldy air conditioner or ductwork

 Examine your filter first.
-If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t solve the problem, call Fire & Ice HVAC at 703-595-4157.
+If you haven’t changed it within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t fix the problem, contact Fire & Ice HVAC at 703-595-4157.

 5. Air Conditioner Smells Like Burning Plastic

-If you’re experiencing an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
-These involve:
+If you’re experiencing an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
+These entail: